Skip to contentSkip navigation

 The same building blocks shape results: UNWIND turns a list of indicators into one anchored lookup per element, and aggregation (count, collect) with ORDER BY ...
 LIMIT ranks a traversal.
 Both are covered with examples in Syntax & Clauses.

 Labels and edge names must match the live schema exactly; the graph uses HOSTNAME (there is no Domain or FQDN label).
-When a query returns nothing, check CALL db.labels() and CALL db.relationshipTypes() first.
-Introspection calls don't count against quota.
+When a query returns nothing, check CALL db.labels() and CALL db.relationshipTypes() first — both are cheap and both answer immediately.
 The full model is in the Graph Schema.

 The five golden rules